Old-Farmer/Copy_and_Translate/README.md

 `"copy_key"` is used for text translate to copy selected text to this app.
 The default setting `"<ctrl>+c"` can work for most softwares, except some softwares, e.g. command line programs.
 If you really want to use this app with specifc softwares, set `"copy_key"` as you want.

-`"tesseract_cmd"` defines the command to start tesseract, which can be the executable file path or just the command `"tesseract"`. ~~For Windows, if you do not set the environment variable for tesseract, set `"tesseract_cmd"` as the executable file `tesseract.exe` path.
-Use `"/"` as seperators.~~
+`"tesseract_cmd"` defines the command to start tesseract, which can be the executable file path or just the command `"tesseract"`.
+For Windows, if you do not set the environment variable for tesseract, set `"tesseract_cmd"` as the executable file `tesseract.exe` path.
+Use `/` or `\\` as seperators.

 ## Language Support